-The Mathre Endowment for Education is expanding and the Foundation is encouraging more use of these funds by providing additional opportunities to meet the needs of the Society and its members.
-The Endowment will continue to fund general education/outreach related projects such as publishing content on the APS Education Center, assistance in re-formatting educational material for electronic use, supporting a high school or college biology teacher or university professor to learn new skills, and / or outreach to high school or undergraduate students and teachers.
+The Mathre Endowment for Education will fund general education/outreach related projects such as publishing content on the APS Education Center, assistance in re-formatting educational material for electronic use, supporting a high school or college biology teacher or university professor to learn new skills, and / or outreach to high school or undergraduate students and teachers.

 The winner will be chosen by a selection committee chaired by Walt Mahaffee.
 The selection committee is comprised of members of the APS Foundation.
-Winners will be notified during the month listed at the top of the page.
+Winners will be notified in December.

 This fund, established by Don and Judy Mathre, supports plant pathology education programs such as the APSnet Education Center.
 In 2014, it has been expanded to include support for students pursuing a variety of projects and experiences.